gndl/playo/README.md

 # Playo
-A simple audio player in OCaml
+Simple audio player in OCaml

 Building and installing Playo